-To model a system the most important aspect is to capture the dynamic behaviour.
-To clarify a bit in details, dynamic behaviour means the behaviour of the system when it is running/operating.
+To model a system, the most important aspect is to capture the dynamic behavior.
+Dynamic behavior means the behavior of the system when it is running/operating.

-So only static behaviour is not sufficient to model a system rather dynamic behaviour is more important than static behaviour.
-In UML there are five diagrams available to model dynamic nature and use case diagram is one of them.
-Now as we have to discuss that the use case diagram is dynamic in nature there should be some internal or external factors for making the interaction.
+Only static behavior is not sufficient to model a system rather dynamic behavior is more important than static behavior.
+In UML, there are five diagrams available to model the dynamic nature and use case diagram is one of them.
+Now as we have to discuss that the use case diagram is dynamic in nature, there should be some internal or external factors for making the interaction.

 These internal and external agents are known as actors.
-So use case diagrams are consists of actors, use cases and their relationships.
+Use case diagrams consists of actors, use cases and their relationships.
 The diagram is used to model the system/subsystem of an application.
 A single use case diagram captures a particular functionality of a system.

-So to model the entire system numbers of use case diagrams are used.
+Hence to model the entire system, a number of use case diagrams are used.

 Use case diagrams are used to gather the requirements of a system including internal and external influences.
 These requirements are mostly design requirements.
-So when a system is analyzed to gather its functionalities use cases are prepared and actors are identified.
+Hence, when a system is analyzed to gather its functionalities, use cases are prepared and actors are identified.

-Now when the initial task is complete use case diagrams are modelled to present the outside view.
+When the initial task is complete, use case diagrams are modelled to present the outside view.

-So in brief, the purposes of use case diagrams can be as follows:
+In brief, the purposes of use case diagrams can be said to be as follows −

 Used to get an outside view of a system.

-Identify external and internal factors influencing the system.
+Identify the external and internal factors influencing the system.

-Show the interacting among the requirements are actors.
+Show the interaction among the requirements are actors.

 Use case diagrams are considered for high level requirement analysis of a system.
-So when the requirements of a system are analyzed the functionalities are captured in use cases.
+When the requirements of a system are analyzed, the functionalities are captured in use cases.

-So we can say that use cases are nothing but the system functionalities written in an organized manner.
-Now the second things which are relevant to the use cases are the actors.
+We can say that use cases are nothing but the system functionalities written in an organized manner.
+The second thing which is relevant to use cases are the actors.
 Actors can be defined as something that interacts with the system.

-The actors can be human user, some internal applications or may be some external applications.
-So in a brief when we are planning to draw an use case diagram we should have the following items identified.
+Actors can be a human user, some internal applications, or may be some external applications.
+When we are planning to draw a use case diagram, we should have the following items identified.

 Relationships among the use cases and actors.

 Use case diagrams are drawn to capture the functional requirements of a system.
-So after identifying the above items we have to follow the following guidelines to draw an efficient use case diagram.
+After identifying the above items, we have to use the following guidelines to draw an efficient use case diagram

 The name of a use case is very important.
-So the name should be chosen in such a way so that it can identify the functionalities performed.
+The name should be chosen in such a way so that it can identify the functionalities performed.